-4.4.12.2.
+4.4.11.
 Extending a Logical Volume with the cling Allocation Policy

-When extending an LVM volume, you can use the --alloc cling option of the lvextend command to specify the cling allocation policy.
+As of the Red Hat Enterprise Linux 5.7 release, when extending an LVM volume, you can use the -- alloc cling option of the lvextend command to specify the cling allocation policy.
 This policy will choose space on the same physical volumes as the last segment of the existing logical volume.
 If there is insufficient space on the physical volumes and a list of tags is defined in the lvm.conf file, LVM will check whether any of the tags are attached to the physical volumes and seek to match those physical volume tags between existing extents and new extents.